Cozy Peach Kitchen

 • For a smoother/thinner avocado pesto add 2 tablespoons at a time of pasta water from the cooked pasta.
 Pasta water is ultra starchy and helps sauce (or in this case pesto) bind to pasta.

 • Serving ideas: This pesto is good on more than just pasta!
-You can enjoy this vegan avocado pesto on toast, crackers, or even in this vegan pesto lasagna.
+You can enjoy this vegan avocado pesto on hummus toast, crackers, or even in this vegan pesto lasagna.

-Leftovers are best enjoyed within 2-3 days.
+Leftover pesto pasta is best enjoyed within 2-3 days.
 Keep refrigerated in a closed container.
 The pesto thickens up a lot in the fridge.
 You can thin it with extra pasta water or just enjoy it as-is.

 Side view of gray bowl filled with green pasta and cherry tomatoes